McMaster-Drone-Club/Gemini2-Camera-Feed/README.md

 ## Demo

-Click on this to watch the full video on youtube.
+This demo shows the Gemini 2 camera pipeline performing YOLO-assisted landmark detection, circle detection, depth visualization, and RANSAC-based plane estimation.
+Click on the photo to watch the full video on youtube.

 [![Gemini2 Camera Feed Demo](screenshot.png)](https://youtu.be/ukrB55_kECo)
 ---